J4ve/odd_even-elif-chain/README.md

 4. Insert your line in the correct order (ascending).
 5. Do not edit or remove other contributors’ numbers.
-6. No bots or automation—this is a human-only effort.
+6. No bots or automation.
+This is a human-only effort.

 ---